-As part of the 2013 IRWM Plan, regional stakeholders prepared, or are in the process of preparing, several planning documents related to salinity planning: the Proposed Guidelines - Salinity/Nutrient Management Planning in the San Diego Region (9) (Water Authority et al. 2010) were completed in 2010 and accepted by the Regional Board, and five Salt and Nutrient Management Plans are currently under development.
+As part of the 2013 IRWM Plan, regional stakeholders prepared several planning documents related to salinity planning.
+The Proposed Guidelines - Salinity/Nutrient Management Planning in the San Diego Region (9) (Water Authority et al. 2010) were completed in 2010 and accepted by the San Diego Water Board.
+Five Salt and Nutrient Management Plans (SNMPs) have been developed.
+One additional SNMP was under way during development of the 2019 IRWM Plan Update - Phase 1.
+Section 7.5.3 below provides information on each of the Region's SNMPs.
+In addition to SNMPs, statewide salinity management efforts are also subject to the State Board's Recycled Water Policy.